Whakatūturutanga whai painga

 When a nurse requires the Nursing Council to send a verification letter to another regulatory authority:

-• You must log on to MyNC to request verification or a letter of good standing.
+• You must log on to MyNC to request a verification letter.

-• There is a fee of $70 for the verification which can be paid by credit card (Visa or MasterCard).
+• There is a fee of $70 which can be paid by credit card (Visa or MasterCard).

-• You'll receive an email confirming your verification of good standing has been completed and processed.
+• You'll receive an email confirming your verification letter has been completed and processed.
 This can be tracked through your MyNC account on the 'Interactions' tab.

-• The verification or letter of good standing is sent directly to the regulatory body named in the request.
+• The verification letter is sent directly to the regulatory body named in the request.

-Note: The Council no longer completes verification forms from regulatory authorities.
+Note: The Council no longer completes verification templates from other regulatory authorities.
 We use our own form which is completed and sent via email.

 2) New Zealand registered nurses practising overseas looking to return to New Zealand and apply for an Annual Practising Certificate (APC)